Hancock County, Tennessee

 Hancock County is a county located in the northeastern part of the U.S. state of Tennessee.
 As of the 2020 census, the population was 6,662, making it the fourth-least populous county in Tennessee.
 Its county seat is Sneedville.

 History

 Hancock County was created from parts of Hawkins and Claiborne counties.
 The act establishing the county was passed by the state legislature in 1844, but several Hawkins residents sued to block its creation.
 In 1848, the Tennessee Supreme Court ruled in favor of the new county.
 The county seat, Sneedville, was named in honor of the attorney William H. Sneed, who represented the county in the court case.
 The county was named after the Revolutionary War patriot John Hancock.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 223 sqmi, of which 222 sqmi is land and 1.2 sqmi (0.5%) is water.

+Unlike most of Tennessee, a sizable part of northern Hancock County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
+Sneedville in particular is north of the Sun Belt.
+The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.